rndchris/orange-star/scratch.md

 Super cool feature to consider much later after base app is functional: Barcode scanner for phone to add items to inventory.

 Will need to develop way to control display order.

+## Screens that should be developed, but maybe aren't needed for a functional product
+- Meal Plan Interface